WASHINGTON - In light of the stream of allegations of racism against Sub-Saharan immigrants in Morocco, the government has decided to take action.

-Yesterday, the King announced an anti-racism and immigration integration reform that is meant to protect the migrant community and pioneer anti-discrimination initiatives in the Maghreb.
+Currently in the works is an anti-racism draft law meant to protect the migrant community and pioneer anti-discrimination initiatives in the Maghreb.

 After recent reports released by the National Human Rights Council [NHRC] pointing out Morocco’s capacity for hospitality and non-discrimination, the NHRC stated that the national and international legal framework for foreigners in Morocco and in particular the Constitution guarantees the principle of non-discrimination, the right to asylum and the equality of rights between nationals and foreigners.